Seattle Airport Transportation: Comparisons of All Ground Transportation Options

 All car rental providers are located a short ride away from the airport, but a complimentary shuttle service will take you there.

-Shuttles are available 24 hours to passengers.
-Currently, 12 car rental companies are available to choose from, each offering a fleet of vehicles at different price points.
+Shuttles are available to passengers 24 hours a day.
+Currently, 12 car rental companies are available, each offering a fleet of vehicles at different price points.

-However, you should also add on top of your car rental agreement the cost of insurance, gas, and parking, which in downtown Seattle can be hard to find or expensive (or, frankly, both).
+However, you should also add the costs of insurance, gas, and parking to your car rental agreement, which in downtown Seattle can be complicated to find or expensive (or, frankly, both).

-The most reliable, comfortable, and fastest way to travel from and to Seatac Airport is to book a limo service or a private car service from a company with a long-standing reputation and experience, such as Starline Town Car.
+The most reliable, comfortable, and fastest way to travel to and from SeaTac Airport is to book a limousine or private car service with a long-standing reputation and experience, such as Starline Town Car.

-Our expert and courteous drivers are knowledgeable in all things Seattle, Redmond, and Bellevue and will get you safely and on time from point A to point B by avoiding high-traffic areas and making your ride as enjoyable as possible.
+Our expert and courteous drivers are knowledgeable in all things Seattle, Redmond, and Bellevue.
+They will get you safely and on time from point A to point B by avoiding high-traffic areas and making your ride as enjoyable as possible.

-Starline offers affordable airport transfer services that include the finest fleet of vehicles so that you can arrive at your destination in style.
+Starline offers SeaTac airport transfer services at competitive rates, featuring the finest fleet of vehicles so you can arrive at your destination in style and comfort.

-Our car will pick you up and drop you off at the airline's departure terminal, so you don't have to waste time walking or switching modes of transportation there.
+Our chauffeur will pick you up and drop you off at the airline’s departure terminal, so you don't have to waste time walking or changing modes of transportation.

-If you're traveling in a group or with family or are a business executive, opt for a luxury SUV such as a Yukon Denali or an Escalade.
+If you’re traveling in a group, with family, or as a business executive, opt for a full-size SUV such as a Yukon Denali or an Escalade.

 Stretch limousines are also available to greet you at the airport.
 They are an excellent option for special occasions and celebrations.